ekrell/AI_Robots_multiAgent/README.md

 		morse run simulation/scenes/field_exercise_1.py

-3. Configure the robot named 'Susan' to be a MARISA UGV robot
+3. Configure the robot named 'Susan' to be a MARISA UGV robot (will run a test case)

 		python3 simulation/robots/marisa.py -n susan